Deadly drone attack on tanker escalates Iran-Israel maritime tensions - KRDO

 By Jonny Hallam, Kareem El Damanhoury, Barbara Starr and Sheena McKenzie, CNN

-Iranian state media has said that the deadly attack on a tanker connected to an Israeli billionaire was in retaliation for an Israeli strike in Syria, in an escalation of maritime tensions in the Middle East.
+Maritime tensions are escalating in the Middle East following the deadly attack on a tanker connected to an Israeli billionaire in the Arabian Sea.

 Two crewmembers, a Briton and a Romanian, died on Thursday when the Mercer Street tanker was attacked by an armed drone believed to be operated by Iran off the coast of Oman.